U.S. court backs landmark Obama internet equal-access rules

 But the fight is not over.
 The internet service providers that sued to block the regulations said they would appeal either to the full appellate court or to the Supreme Court, and telecommunications industry groups said they would redouble efforts to get Congress to limit the FCC's authority.

-Netflix Inc and Twitter Inc were among the companies that praised the ruling, while Google, part of Alphabet Inc, and others have backed the rules.
+Netflix Inc (NFLX.O) and Twitter Inc (TWTR.N) were among the companies that praised the ruling, while Google, part of Alphabet Inc (GOOGL.O), and others have backed the rules.

 Presumptive Democratic presidential candidate Hillary Clinton and Democrats in Congress also lauded the ruling.